Iceland cuts aviation alert to orange, no ash from new eruption

 "It is almost in the same location.
 The crack has only extended a little bit further to the north," Magnusson at the National Crisis Coordination Centre said.

-Last week, scientists estimated around 400 million cubic meters of lava had flowed out from under the volcano in a long dike.
+Last week, scientists estimated around 400 million cubic metres of lava had flowed out from under the volcano in a long dyke.
 The eruption on Friday was at its tip.

 (Reporting by Robert Robertsson; Editing by Hugh Lawson and Stephen Powell)